 Art and music inspired by this mysterious mycelial life form are featured alongside hands on workshops and educational discussions revealing the many real world applications for mushroom cultivation in contemporary urban life.

-Bloom Bay Area is the birthplace of Bloom Network’s yearly conference, Pollination.
+Bloom Bay Area is the birthplace of Bloom Network’s conference for regenerative futures, Pollination.
 Pollination brings different industry and social movement leaders together to collaborate, play, and build capacity together toward regenerative relationships.
 Since 2009 Bloom organizers have been building bridges between technologists, farmers, community organizers, artists, policy makers and international business leaders, through local events and ongoing networking.
 The Decriminalize Nature movement emerged from leaders who met at a Bloom Bay Area event.